dmoehser/online-resume/README.md

 *Note: This project is currently only available locally.
 To view it, clone the repository and open `index.html` in your browser.*

-## How to View

-Just open the `index.html` file in any web browser.
-It's a simple static website.

 ## What's Included

 - Personal information and work experience